 On October 18, 1770, British representatives insisted on negotiating a new treaty with Native Americans.
-The new treaty would move the northeastern boundary of Cherokee country, from the New River of West Virginia to the land within the extreme western corner of Kentucky, today known as Pike County.
-Two years later, Great Britain requested another treaty to purchase all of the lands between the Ohio and Kentucky River.
+The new treaty would move the northeastern boundary of Cherokee country from the New River of West Virginia to the land within the extreme western corner of Kentucky, today known as Pike County.
+Two years later, Great Britain requested another treaty to purchase all the lands between the Ohio and Kentucky Rivers.

-October 18, 1881, Jesse James was in hiding, eating dinner in a Bardstown roadhouse, when someone walked in with a newspaper and said that the James Gang had just robbed a bank in Kansas.
-Angered, Jesse stood up, announced who he was, and carved his name and the date into a windowpane with his diamond ring to prove that he could not have robbed that bank in another state.
-Then he ran away.
+October 18, 1881, while Jesse James ate dinner incognito in a Bardstown roadhouse, someone walked in with a newspaper and yelled that the James Gang had just robbed a bank in Kansas.
+Angered, Jesse stood up, announced who he was, carved his name and the date into a windowpane with his diamond ring to prove that he couldn’t have done it, and ran away.

 October 18, 1911, ten thousand people witnessed the unveiling of the equestrian statue of Brigadier General John Hunt Morgan in downtown Lexington.
 The Kentucky Historical Society’s United Daughters of the Confederacy (UDC) raised $15,000 for Pompeo Copii’s 15-foot bronze memorial.
-The dedication ceremony included Morgan’s brother-in-law, Confederate General Basil Duke and Governor Augustus E. Willson.
-The statue was removed to the Lexington Cemetery in October, 18, 2017.
+The dedication ceremony included Morgan’s brother-in-law, Confederate General Basil Duke, and Governor Augustus E. Willson.
+Lexington moved the statute to the Lexington Cemetery on October, 18, 2017.

 The Squire’ Sketches of Lexington by J. Winston Coleman, Jr.; pg: 78

-October 18, 1914, the Idlewild was launched in Pennsylvania.
-The steamboat served as a ferry between Memphis, Tennessee and West Memphis, Arkansas and moved freight as a day packet.
-Her name was later changed to the Belle of Louisville.
+On October 18, 1914, the Idlewild launched in Pennsylvania.
+The steamboat served as a ferry between Memphis, TN, and West Memphis, AR moving freight and people.
+Her name later changed to the Belle of Louisville.

 October 18, 1926, Chief of Police Robert S. Woolum, Pineville Police Department, died from a gunshot attempting to arrest an intoxicated man at the railroad depot.
 The suspect shot the chief three times in the abdomen and ankle.
 The man was arrested and sentenced to 21 years in prison.

-October 18, 1956, Nashua, the world’s leading money-winning thoroughbred, made his final public appearance at Keeneland in front of 9,000 fans, under Leslie Combs II’s silks.
-Nashua galloped once around by Eddie Arcaro before breezing a brisk quarter-mile.
+October 18, 1956, Nashua, the world’s leading money-winning thoroughbred, made his final public appearance at Keeneland in front of 9,000 fans under Leslie Combs II’s silks.
+Eddie Arcaro galloped Nashua once around the track before breezing a brisk quarter-mile.
 In the infield ceremonies, Shelby Kincaid, Lexington’s mayor, presented the colt’s owners with a key to the city.
-Keeneland president Duval A. Headley then gave Combs, a member of the syndicate purchasing Nashua, a gold trophy.
-Trainer James Fitzsimmons and jockey Arcaro also received gold julep cups, suitably inscribed for the occasion.
+Keeneland President Duval A. Headley then gave Combs, a member of the syndicate purchasing Nashua, a gold trophy.
+Trainer James Fitzsimmons and E. Arcaro also received gold julep cups, suitably inscribed for the occasion.
 The following January at Keeneland’s breeding stock sale, Stavros Niarchos paid a record $126,000 for Nashua’s dam, Segula.

 Sunday, October 18, 1970, Latonia Race Track held Quarter Horse racing.
 Never before had legal betting existed on the Sabbath in Kentucky.
-Latonia was unsure how many or if anyone would show, but 3,524 came and bet $65,862, which was 31% more wagering than Saturday’s card.
+Latonia didn’t know how many would attend, but 3,524 bet $65,862, a 31% increase from Saturday’s card.

-October 18, 1972, Farmington in Louisville was added to the U.S. National Register of Historic Places.
-It once was the center of a vast hemp plantation owned by John and Lucy Speed, close friends of Abraham and Mary Todd Lincoln.
+October 18, 1972, the U.S. National Register of Historic Places added Farmington in Louisville to their list.
+John and Lucy Speed, close friends of Abraham and Mary Todd, owned the vast hemp plantation.

-October 18, 1984, University of Louisville announced that 23 companies and or individuals made a five year, $175,000 commitments to the athletic department by leasing 19 suites at Freedom Hall to watch UofL basketball games.
-Don Russell associate athletic director says that he knows of no other university that has set up such a program catering to contributors.
+On October 18, 1984, UofL announced that 23 companies and/or individuals made a five-year, $175,000 commitment to the athletic department by leasing 19 suites at Freedom Hall to watch UofL basketball.
+Don Russell, associate athletic director, stated he knew of no other university to offer such a deal.

-October 18, 1991, in an unexpected turnabout, Kentucky State University President, John T. Wolfe Jr. resigned and averted a board of regents hearing on charges that could have led to his ouster.
-The two month presidential saga ended on this date for the university.
+October 18, 1991, in an unexpected turnabout, the newly appointed Kentucky State University President, John T. Wolfe Jr., resigned and averted his ouster.
+The two-month presidential saga ended on this date for the university.

-October 18, 1994, Frank Stronach buys the 615 acre Margaux Stud on Old Frankfort Pike for $2.8 million.
-Margaux Stud foreclosed and was on the market for years until Stronach upped his Kentucky land acreage to 1,600.
+October 18, 1994, Frank Stronach bought the 615-acre Margaux Stud on Old Frankfort Pike for $2.8 million.
+Margaux Stud foreclosed and stayed on the market for years until Stronach upped his Kentucky land acreage to 1,600.

-October 18, 2000, the federal government announced a sweeping review of the safety of all 653 coal-waste impoundment dams nationwide, in response to last week’s catastrophic Martin County failure.
-The Martin County dam was rated “a moderate risk” of failing, it failed.
+October 18, 2000, the federal government announced a sweeping review of all 653 coal-waste impoundment dams nationwide.
+The previous week’s catastrophic Martin County dam breach, rated “a moderate risk” of failing, made the government reevaluate.

 October 18, 2002, a Knott County jury ordered a Pittsburgh energy company to pay more than $270 million in the largest jury verdict ever awarded in Kentucky.
-It was awarded to a man who was injured when his water well pump house exploded.
+A man received injuries after his water well pump house exploded.

 October 18, 2008, the Kentucky Wildcats beat the Arkansas Razorbacks 21-20 in Lexington in a thriller.
 It was only one of two SEC wins for the season, but the Cats did go on to win the Liberty Bowl against East Carolina.

-October 18, 2010, Governor S. Beshear informed Kentuckians that Kentucky can and does mine coal while at the same time protecting Kentucky’s environment.
-Beshear also called the EPA’s rules to protect water as “arbitrary and unreasonable.”
+October 18, 2010, Governor S. Beshear stated that Kentucky can and does mine coal while at the same time protecting Kentucky’s environment.
+Beshear also called the EPA’s rules to protect water “arbitrary and unreasonable.”

-October 18, 2011, University of Louisville announced they signed Charlie Strong to a seven-year contract extension during his second year as head coach.
+On October 18, 2011, UofL signed Charlie Strong to a seven-year contract extension during his 2nd year as head coach.
 His pay increased from $1.6 million to $2.3 million annually through June 30, 2018.
-Coach Strong’s last game was a 2013 December win in the Russell Athletic Bowl.
+He coached his last game in December 2013 as a winner in the Russell Athletic Bowl.

-October 18, 2017, the University of Louisville fired Tom Jurich as Athletic Director.
-The board of trustees agreed to a $4.5 million settlement with Jurich that cleared him of any wrong doing and phrased his termination as “retirement.”
+October 18, 2017, UofL fired Tom Jurich as Athletic Director.
+The board of trustees agreed to a $4.5 million settlement and cleared him of any wrong doing.
+They phrased his termination as “retirement.”

-October 18, 2017, Lexington quietly began the process of removing the statues of former U.S. Vice President John C. Breckinridge and Confederate General John Hunt Morgan from Fayette County courthouse grounds.
-The monuments had stood in downtown for more than 100 years.
+October 18, 2017, Lexington quietly began removing the statues of former U.S. Vice President John C. Breckinridge and Confederate General John Hunt Morgan from Fayette County courthouse grounds.
+The monuments had been downtown for more than 100 years.